Animal Conservation Summer Camp in Costa Rica

 All Articles

-For years now, one of Rustic’s most popular programs – the Turtle Conservation Project – has focused on saving vulnerable and endangered sea turtles in Costa Rica.
-As a result thousands of turtles have survived in an increasingly challenging environment.
+For years now, one of Rustic’s most popular programs – the Turtle Conservation Project – has been an animal conservation summer camp focused on endangered sea turtles in Costa Rica.
+As a result, thousands of turtles have survived in an increasingly challenging environment.

 If you’re lucky, you may catch a glimpse of baby turtles making their way into the sea.
 Copyright: © 2016 Rustic Pathways